The Interdisciplinary Competence Center (IKOM) for Data-Supported Quality Development of the CHANCEN network is located at RPTU in Landau.

 Qualification offers:

 The Competence Centre offers training courses for those involved in the school support system who accompany the schools in the Startchancen program.
-In blended learning formats, participants receive information on topics such as the process of formulating goals in school development processes, the use of different data sources for data-supported quality development and anchoring a culture of data use at schools.
+In blended learning formats, participants receive information on topics such as the process of formulating goals in school development processes, the use of different data sources for data-based quality development and anchoring a culture of data use in schools.
+In cooperation with the Language Education and Mathematics Competence Centers, training impulses for data-supported lesson development are also offered.
+These include curriculum-related materials for diagnosis-based support and the use of comparative tests (VERA) for lesson development.

 Systemic anchoring of data-based quality development: